stoddabr/chairbot_UI_2.0/readme.md

 To run the website properly, it needs to be served from a server.
 These steps will go through installing one type of server http-server by NodeJS
 - Download nodeJS.
 This is a runtime environment for javascript that will enable you to run code such as a server https://nodejs.org/en/
-- Now use node to install http-server .
-If node was properly added to your OS path then this should be as simple as running `npm i http-server` from a command line
+- Now use node to install http-server.
+If node was properly added to your OS path then this should be as simple as running `npm i http-server` from a command line https://www.npmjs.com/package/http-server

 Now the server should be installed on your computer.
 To run it, navigate to the directory with the index.html file you want to view and run `http-server` from your command line
 If things work correctly, running `http-server` should trigger stdout that includes a local website link (something like http://localhost:8080).
 Opening that up in a browser should show make the website render properly